gradle/gradle/design-docs/tooling-api-cancellation.md

 In this story, task graph executor no longer starts executing new tasks when operation is cancelled.

+#### Test cases

+- Client cancels a build before the start of some task(s) execution
+    - Some time after requesting, the client receives a 'build cancelled' exception and the daemon is still running and the task is not executed.

 ### Story: Gradle distribution download is aborted when operation is cancelled

 In this story, the Gradle distribution download is stopped when operation is cancelled.

+#### Test cases

+- Client requests to execute an operation (build, model) using a distribution that needs to be downloaded and cancels the operation during the download
+    - Some time after requesting, the client receives a 'build cancelled' exception and download is terminated and partial downloads are removed
+    - Verify this behavior for regularly processed downloads and for stalled downloads waiting on blocking I/O.

 ### Story: Model configuration is aborted when operation is cancelled